Update documents

 Finds documents in a collection using filter clauses, and then updates properties in those documents.
 Optionally, if no document matches the filter, inserts a new document.

-This method does not support sort
+This method does not support sort parameters, including vector search.

-parameters to find documents, use the method to find documents instead.
+If you want to use sort parameters to find documents, use the method to find documents instead.

 Then, use the method to update a single document to update the found documents by ID.